Common Denominator

 In One Step!

-We could do those two things in one step like this:
+We can do those two things in one step like this:

 That is how the experts do it!